sonic-net/DASH/documentation/dataplane/dash-flow/DASH_FLOW_API_HLD.md

 ## Model

 In the DASH flow abstraction, we model flows as being stored within a flow table and managed through DASH flow SAI APIs.

+[To-Do] How to store?
+Figure ?
+Not bind with ENI, draw.io, Flow-entry, Flow-key, Flow state, Flow Table Relationship

 Upon the arrival of new flows, whether individually or in batches, corresponding flow entries are added to the table.
 These entries may represent either bidirectional or unidirectional flows.
 For bidirectional flows, the implementation adds entries for both the original flow and its reverse, linking their reverse flow keys to each other.
 For unidirectional flows, the current direction is specified.
 If a reverse flow for a unidirectional flow is created later, the implementation must add reverse keys for both and link them accordingly.